riasharma2005/learning2/README.md

 this is about learning projec
-if you want to download this repo 😀
+if you want to download this repo changes made